rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 ### Interaction with numerical fallback

 There are multiple alternatives of what to do about the interaction of user fallback with numerical (and diverging) fallback.
 This was discussed at lenght in [this internals thread](https://internals.rust-lang.org/t/interaction-of-user-defined-and-integral-fallbacks-with-inference/2496).
-The options are:
+The options were:

 1. User fallback takes precedence over numerical fallback, always.
 2. Numerical fallback takes precedence, always.
 3. DWIM: User fallback takes preference, but if it fails we try numerical fallback.
 4. Error on any ambiguity.

+And now a fifth option proposed by this RFC:

+5. Error on conflicting numericals, whenever DWIM would prefer a user fallback we instead error.

 The two following examples show the consequences of each alternative, example 1: